ergoplatform/ergodocs/docs/mining/gov/hard-fork.md

   - Fork
 ---

-# Hard Forks in the Ergo Blockchain
+# Hard Forks in Ergo

 ## Overview

-A hard fork in blockchain technology refers to a radical change to the protocol that makes previously invalid blocks/transactions valid, or vice versa.
 In the context of the Ergo blockchain, a hard fork typically involves significant changes to the underlying consensus mechanism or core protocol rules, which require all nodes or participants in the network to upgrade to the new version of the software.
 If a portion of the network's participants do not upgrade, the blockchain splits into two separate chains, with the new chain following the updated protocol and the old chain following the previous one.

 ## Why Hard Forks Are Necessary